Soedjiman

-Soedjiman (1 July 1928 — 3 December 2014) was an Indonesian Javanese military officer and politician who served as the Governor of West Kalimantan from 1977 until 1988.
+Soedjiman (1 July 1928 – 3 December 2014) was an Indonesian military officer and politician who served as the governor of West Kalimantan from 1977 until 1988.

 Early life and education

-Soedjiman was born on 1 July 1928 in the Yogyakarta Sultanate, which at that time was part of the Dutch East Indies.
-He went to study at the Standard School — a second-class elementary school in Dutch East Indies — and graduated from the school in 1940.
+Soedjiman was born on 1 July 1928 in the Bantul area of the Yogyakarta Sultanate, which at that time was part of the Dutch East Indies.
+He went to study at the Standard School – a second-class elementary school in Dutch East Indies – and graduated from the school in 1940.
 After he graduated from the Standard School, he continued his education at the Schakelschool, which he finished in 1942, and at the Junior Advanced School (equivalent to Junior High School), which he finished in 1944.
 Subsequently, he enrolled at a carpentry high school for a year until 1945.

 National Military Academy

 Following the proclamation of Indonesian independence, Soedjiman enrolled at the Yogya Military Academy in Yogyakarta.
 At that time, the academy was just recently established on 31 October 1945.
 Soedjiman, along with 441 other cadets, was accepted into the academy.

 After he finished his final exam, he was deployed to Surakarta on 19 September 1948 to quell the Madiun Affair.
 Soedjiman was assigned to the Nasuhi Battalion.
 The battalion began its campaign from Surakarta and ended it in Ponorogo.
 The conflict finally ended at the end of October 1948, and Soedjiman was withdrawn from the battlefield to prepare for his graduation.

 Soedjiman officially graduated with the rank of second lieutenant on 28 November 1948 in a ceremony at the Istana Negara.
-From the 442 cadets who were accepted into the academy, only 196 cadets — including Soedjiman — graduated from the academy.
+From the 442 cadets who were accepted into the academy, only 196 cadets – including Soedjiman – graduated from the academy.